Grafikart/BlogMVC/Yii/docs/help.md

 instantly after it was submitted.
 Post controls are quite simple: one category, no tags, Markdown syntax, no "comments open/closed" flag.
-Any post modifications may be done only by it's owner; owner also can delete comments to his post.
+Any post modifications may be done only by it's owner.
-Comments can be written by virtually anyone: the only difference is that system will put an asterisk before name of unregistered user.
+Comments can be written by virtually anyone: the only difference is that system will put an `@` sign before name of unregistered user.

 ### Under the hood